API reference¶

 Tensor of the best discrete solution(s) found during annealing.
 Shape

-(num_instance, max_node) for batched-instance problems.
+state, or (num_instance, max_node) for batched-instance problems.

 best_obj: